 Author J.v.L.
 Bell writes historical fiction and non-fiction based in Colorado.
-Her historical mystery series (The Lucky Hat Mine and soon to be released Denver City Justice) are set in Idaho Springs in 1863 and Denver in 1864 respectively.
-Her non-fiction biography of Elizabeth Byers, Denver Pioneer and wife of Rocky Mountain News editor, William Byers, is aimed at 5th graders.
+Her historical mystery series includes The Lucky Hat Mine set in Idaho Springs in 1863, Denver City Justice set in 1864 Denver, and Murder at Buckskin Joe set in 1865 South Park.
+Her non-fiction biography of Elizabeth Byers, Denver Pioneer is about the wife of Rocky Mountain News editor, William Byers, who lived in Denver from 1859 until her death 60 years later.
+It is aimed at 5th graders.

 Sandra Dallas’ review of Lucky Hat Mine in the Denver Post: “filled with period detail and real life pioneers, a spirited…tale.”